KMaina/Store-manager/README.md

 clone the repo locally using the command `git clone https://github.com/KMaina/Store-manager.git`

 ## Usage
-cd into the Store-manager folder
+- cd into the Store-manager folder

-Open the index.html file in your browser
+- Open the index.html file in your browser

-cd into the UI folder
+- Log in using an admin

-Open any .html file in your browser
+- Perform functionality
 ## Meta
 Ken Maina – maina.ken0@gmail.com